Friday, November 11, 2011

 • To be honest, we didn't do much.
 I just read a couple of books on Prairie's!

-For fun, we checked out the Native American Museum and Tyler got to see a real wigwam, animal fur, artifacts, canoe, etc...
+For fun, we checked out the Native American Museum and T got to see a real wigwam, animal fur, artifacts, canoe, etc...
 It was a small museum, but full of stuff.

 And, the only other fictional read aloud I had for this week was "Knots on a Counting Rope" by Bill Martin, Jr. and John Archambault; I started the book at nap-time and just never finished because the kiddos were crabby, but I am glad I didn't finish because I found a website called, Storyline Online-- it's an online streaming video program that has members of the Screen Actors Guild foundation reading the stories, and "Knots on a Counting Rope" was one of them!
 After watching the story online, there is no way I will be reading that book!
 Bonnie Bartlett and William Daniels truly brought the story to life-- amazing!
 Definitely check it out!